Community of cockroaches

 The good news is that there are simple, effective steps you can take to reduce activity and bring an infestation under control.
 In this guide, we share 11 practical tips to help you tackle cockroaches quickly and safely.

-- Use sprays/powders only as targeted support: if using a cockroach-labelled spray or powder, apply lightly to cracks, crevices and voids (where the label allows), and avoid spraying directly around bait placements.
+• Use sprays/powders only as targeted support: If using a cockroach-labelled spray or dust, apply lightly to cracks, crevices and voids (where the label allows), and avoid spraying directly around bait placements.

 1. Understand Cockroach Behaviour

-It's important to have a basic understanding of cockroach behaviour if you want a chance to stop them.
+It is important to have a basic understanding of cockroach behaviour if you want the best chance of stopping them.
 Knowing the typical places where cockroaches like to hide gives you the upper hand when you are trying to remove them.
-Cockroaches are nocturnal and like to hide in damp, dark places during the day, most commonly emerging at night to feed.
-Cockroaches thrive in warm, humid environments such as your kitchen, bathroom and basement.
+Cockroaches are nocturnal and tend to hide in damp, dark places during the day, most commonly emerging at night to feed.
+They thrive in warm, humid environments such as kitchens, bathrooms, and basements/cellars.

 2. Eliminate Food Sources

-Cockroaches are attracted to food and water sources.
-This means that keeping your home tidy and clean at all times is critical.
-Remove any food debris right away, always use sealed containers, clean up spills immediately, and regularly dispose of any rubbish in sealed bins.
+Cockroaches are attracted to food and water sources, so keeping your home tidy and clean is critical.
+Remove food debris promptly, use sealed containers, clean up spills immediately, and regularly dispose of rubbish in sealed bins.
 Eliminating food sources makes your home less appealing to cockroaches.

 3. Reduce Moisture

 Reducing moisture makes your home less attractive to cockroaches.
-They love moist, damp spaces.
-Identify and fix any leaky pipes, dripping taps, or other sources of water.
-Ensure that kitchens and bathrooms are well-ventilated and dry.
-You may find it useful to regularly air your home and turn on any extractor fans to vent excess moisture outdoors.
+They prefer damp spaces.
+Identify and fix leaky pipes, dripping taps, or other sources of water.
+Make sure kitchens and bathrooms are well ventilated and dry.
+You may find it helpful to air your home regularly and use extractor fans to vent excess moisture outdoors.

 4. Seal Entry Points

 Cockroaches can enter your home through tiny cracks and gaps.
-This includes everything from cracks around your doors and windows to drain pipes coming from your bathroom.
-Always inspect your home thoroughly, especially around doors, windows, and walls.
-When you do identify a potential entry point, seal it carefully with caulk or weather stripping.
-This will help keep cockroaches out and prevent them from finding a new home in yours.
+This includes cracks around doors and windows, as well as gaps around pipes and other service entry points.
+Inspect your home thoroughly, especially around doors, windows, walls, and pipework.
+When you identify a potential entry point, seal it carefully with caulk or weather stripping.
+This helps keep cockroaches out and reduces hiding places indoors.

 5. Set Up Bait Stations